 Those who have heard early A.A.’s “roots” were Christian might want to investigate Emmet Fox and A.A’.s use of his heretical book, The Sermon on the Mount.
 This text was actually used as a teaching manual in A.A. until A.A.’s own instructional Big Book was completed.

+Why?
 In The Sermon on the Mount, Emmet Fox teaches: “The ‘Plan of Salvation’ which figured so prominently in the evangelical sermons and divinity books of a past generation is as completely unknown to the Bible as the Koran.
 There never was any such an arrangement in the universe, and the Bible does not teach it at all.”
-“But whoever denies Me before men, I will also deny him before My Father who is in heaven.”
-(Matthew:10:33)

 “The plain fact is that Jesus taught no theology whatever.” (p.3)